piles and haemorrhoid

 How to do:

-• Lie on your back and lift your legs upward, supporting your hips with your hands.
+• Lie on your back and lift the legs upward, supporting the hips with the hands.

 • Hold for 30 seconds to 1 minute.